meilisearch/demo-movies/README.md

 - `MEILISEARCH_HOST`: the URL of your Meilisearch instance
 - `MEILISEARCH_API_KEY`: an API key with at least search rights

-You can use an `.env` file to provide the environement variables.
-An example can be found inside the `.env.example` file.
+An example can be found in the `.env.example` file.
+You can either rename this file into `.env`, or create a new file.

 ## Compatibility with Meilisearch